 Guitar Player (USA), April 1990

-It seems however that the Ibanez guitars weren’t there for long, as Flea and Anthony preferred John to play a Stratocaster.
-According to John, he smashed the guitars and that was the end of them – but decided to keep the wah pedal, which he used for the entirety of his career from then on.
-All of these were given to him by Ibanez upon joining the RHCP.
+It seems the Ibanez guitars didn’t last long, as Flea and Anthony preferred John to play a Stratocaster.
+According to John, he smashed the Ibanez guitars on stage to please them, but kept the wah pedal, which became a staple of his sound throughout his career.
+All of this gear was provided by Ibanez when John joined the band.

 When I first joined the Chili Peppers Ibanez was really friendly and gave me the wah pedal along with two or three guitars.
 I played the guitars for a while but the band—by which I mean Anthony and Flea—was totally against it, and so when I switched to playing Fender Stratocasters I smashed the Ibanez guitars on stage just to make them happy—but I definitely kept the wah pedal!